 Once you have an idea of the number of languages represented in your program and the number of children who are potential English-language learners, it’s time to begin planning how to support children and families who speak a language other than English.
 For programs that have a limited number of languages represented, it might be easier to find staff to help observe and assess children.
 However, some programs in rural areas may have difficulty finding teaching staff to support children’s language needs.
 For instance, a program in California may have a number of staff members who can assist with observing Spanish-speaking children, but a rural program in Vermont may find this task more challenging.
 Some programs may also struggle to support children who have first languages that are unfamiliar to teachers.
 Many English-speaking teachers have taken high school Spanish or French, so they may feel at least a little familiar with these languages and may be able to “model” them in the classroom, but what about children who speak Mandarin, Tagalog, or Urdu?
 Clearly, one solution can’t meet all needs.

-The goal, in each case, is to find consistent support for dual- or English-language learners and offer opportunities for them to demonstrate their knowledge, skills, and abilities in this area.
+The goal, in each case, is to find consistent support for multi-language learners and offer opportunities for them to demonstrate their knowledge, skills, and abilities in this area.
 Programs may have to consider creative ideas and ask themselves the following questions:

 - Are there family members who are willing to share audio recordings of themselves singing nursery rhymes for children to listen to at school?